-When families are in need, new to the community, need a specific service, information or a referral, they can step through the door of Neighbourhood House and it’s all here.
+When families want community, are in need, new to the community, need a specific service, information or a referral, they can step through the door of Neighbourhood House and it’s all here.
 Neighbourhood House is a one-stop shop that meets the needs of families, either by providing the program and service on site, or personally assisting families in finding what they need.

 Based on the Clyde Hertzman Model, Neighbourhood House is a Family Resource Hub, offering a rich menu of services for working and non-working parents and caregivers.
 Neighbourhood House is a member of the Family Resource Programs of Canada and the B.C.
 Family Resource Program Association.
-These are the five guiding Principles:

 What ages are eligible for services?